marq24/emacberry.com/_docs/3100-emergency.md

 When you are using GPSLogger to record your movement, then it seems to be some sort of natural that the app is able to realized when you have stopped moving.
-This currently be archived by using your settings - if you **do not move** the specified distance in the specified time, then the app assumes something (serious) has happened and going to send the previously configured email to the recipient - the eMail also include the current position, a link to GoogleMap, as well as the complete KML file of your activity (so the recipient can see what path you have followed).
+This currently be archived by using your settings - if you **do not move** the specified distance in the specified time, then the app assumes something (serious) has happened and going to send the previously configured email to the recipient(s) - the eMail also include the current position, a link to GoogleMap, as well as the complete KML file of your activity (so the recipient can see what path you have followed).

+Please note that the notifications will be **only send when GPSLogger II is in logging mode** - if you stop logging (or enter the pause mode) **no alert's will be sent**.

-> It makes a lot of sense to inform the person (e.g. your partner) who is going to receive this email in advance, that
+> It makes a lot of sense to inform the person who is going to receive this email in advance, that you have configured
-> you have configured an application that could send automatically an email in your name, in the case of an emergency.
+> an application that could send automatically an email in your name, in the case of an emergency.
 >
-> **Please take the time and agree on procedure that should be followed once such an email arrives.**
+> **Please take the time and agree on procedure that should be followed, once such an email arrives.**

 So e.g. when you are hiking, then you have an approximated average speed of 2-3 km/h (0.5 - 0.8 meter per second) -
 also assuming you make short rests of 2-5minutes in between, then selecting as **time delta** 5 minutes and select a